the-turing-way/the-turing-way/chapters/continuous_integration.md

 <a name="Allowing_failures"></a>
 #### Allowing failures

-To ignore the results of jobs on one operating system you can define rows that are allowed to fail in the build matrix by adding an  `allow_failures` section.
+To ignore the results of jobs in certain computational environments you can define rows that are allowed to fail in the build matrix.
+Do this by adding an `allow_failures` section to the .travis.yml file.
 Allowed failures are items in your build matrix that are allowed to fail without causing the entire build to fail.
-For example to allow the build to pass even if the build using the osx operating system you'd add the following to your `.travis.yml`:
+For example to allow the build to pass even if the job(s) using the osx operating system fail you'd add the following to your `.travis.yml`:
 ```
 matrix:
   allow_failures: